 Tokyo Marathon

-Tokyo is not only the youngest of the World Marathon Majors in absolute years, having run its inaugural race in 2007, but also the new kid on the block, having been added to the series in 2013.
-Billed as “The Day We Unite,” the lone Asian member of the WMM has a capacity of 38,000 runners (including 500 10K runners) and the highest male:female participant ratio of the series at just over 3:1.
-With upwards of one million enthusiastic spectators lining the crowded course at every turn, Tokyo offers its runners a unique cultural experience in one of the world’s most vibrant and cosmopolitan cities.
+The most populated metropolitan area on the planet is also home to one of its biggest, boldest, and most dynamic race-day experiences.
+Billed as “The Day We Unite,” the lone Asian member of the AWMM has a capacity of 37,500 marathoners (plus 500 10.7-km runners) and the highest male:female participant ratio of the series at just over 3:1.
+With its streamlined production and upwards of one million enthusiastic spectators who line the crowded course at every turn, Tokyo offers its runners a unique cultural adventure in one of the world’s most vibrant and cosmopolitan cities.

 Click for details on Tokyo’s “Run with Heart” charity entry and “RUN as ONE” time-qualifying standards.
 Charity Runner entry typically opens on a first-come, first-served basis in late June or early July.